ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/2_vector_data.md

 ### Exercise 2-8: Using the field calculator

 We will add simple columns to a file.
- 1. Re-open the [NYPD Motor Vehicle Collisions 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki) file in QGIS if it is not open and select the layer in the **layers panel**.
+ 1. Re-open the [Motor Vehicle Collisions 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki) file in QGIS if it is not open and select the layer in the **layers panel**.
  2. Find the **Open Field Calculator** button and click it.
  3. Create a new field:
     1. Set **Output field name** to **injuries**.